 Juniors and seniors have the opportunity to enter one or two-year vocational training programs at the Upper Valley Career Center in Piqua.
 Credits from these programs are accepted as credits towards graduation at Houston High School.
 Students who decide to attend the UVCC can drive to school or ride the UVCC bus to/from Piqua.
 These same students can also return back to Houston High School in the same manner.
 Students who are planning on riding the UVCC must board this bus at 7:54AM in the bus parking lot.
 UVCC students are encouraged to stay involved in afterschool activities.
+However, UVCC students should be aware that their enrollment at UVCC may create conflicts with activities that occur at Houston High School's main campus during the school day.
 Students who decide to enroll at the UVCC are strongly encouraged not to return to Houston High School as a part time or full time student at any time during the school year.
 Any return requests will be considered on a case by case basis by the principal.
 Juniors who attend the UVCC can return as a student at Houston during their senior year.